 And finally, we drop the results in a Directory.

-In the Testing Mode we test each of these stages by choosing a starting point, an ending point and the Alternate Data Source.
+In the Testing Mode we test each of these stages by choosing a starting point and an ending point.

 When we click Execute Test we’re prompted for a sample file.